This post was most recently updated on May 27, 2020

 Another reason to double check your post before sending is to ensure nothing you wrote was changed unknowingly by autocorrect.
 There are tons of sites dedicated to displaying autocorrect mishaps and misunderstandings that can completely turn an ordinary conversation upside down and leave you wishing you took that extra second to double check.

-As mentioned above, senseless fighting and arguing online leaves an unattractive mark on your brand.
+As mentioned above, arguing online leaves an unattractive mark on your brand.
 While many people are entertained by these arguments and enjoy following them, they are following them for the wrong reasons.
 A potential employer will not be entertained and impressed by these behaviors on social media.
-Before jumping into a senseless argument online, think about other ways you can express yourself in a professional and well thought out manner.
+Before jumping into an argument online, think about other ways you can express yourself in a professional and well thought out manner.

 In the past we have seen big brands make this mistake, sometimes intentionally and other times unknowingly: